cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

            P1Y = "foo"
            P2Y = "foo[-P1Y] => bar"

-Similarly the following suite will validate OK, but it will stall at runtime with ``bar`` waiting on ``foo[-P1Y]`` in every cycle point, when only a single instance of it exists, at the initial cycle point:
+Similarly the following workflow will validate OK, but it will stall at runtime with ``bar`` waiting on ``foo[-P1Y]`` in every cycle point, when only a single instance of it exists, at the initial cycle point: